Introduction

 .

-When in doubt, use parenthesis to force precedence.
+When in doubt, use parentheses to force the precedence of expressions.

 Built-in Test Sets